For CV and all other inquiries, contact:

 bio + contact

-A previous recipient of the VCUarts Gerald Donato Award and the VCUarts Faculty Creative Research Grant, ASC represented Chicago at the South Bend Museum of Art’s Biennial 31, and has exhibited solo projects with Monaco Gallery (St. Louis, MO), Hume Gallery (Chicago, IL), and Alma’s Gallery (Richmond, VA).
-Their installation Aerial Parts was commissioned by Buddy Chicago for the Chicago Cultural Center.
+A recipient of the VCUarts Gerald Donato Award and the VCUarts Faculty Creative Research Grant, ASC represented Chicago at the South Bend Museum of Art’s Biennial 31 and has exhibited solo projects with Monaco Gallery (St. Louis, MO); Hume Gallery (Chicago, IL); 715 Bowe, and Alma’s Gallery (Richmond, VA).
+Their 2021 installation Aerial Parts was commissioned by Buddy Chicago for the Chicago Cultural Center.

-Land Acknowledgment: Studio ASC (along with institutions mentioned above) operates on lands whose stewardship was stolen from Indigenous nations and peoples.
+Land Acknowledgment: Studio ASC operates on lands whose stewardship was stolen from Indigenous nations and peoples, including Tsenacomoco (Powhatan Paramount Chiefdom).
 A relevant resource is native-land.ca.